mikemackintosh/mikemackintosh.github.io/_posts/2012-07-30-javascript-ucfirst-function.md

 ---
 layout: post
 permalink: /javascript-ucfirst-function
-title: "JavaScript: ucfirst function"
+title: "Implementing ucfirst in JavaScript"
-category: ["coding", "design", "javascript-coding"]
+category: "One-Liner"
-tags: capitalize javascript jquery-2 ucfirst
+tags: capitalize javascript jquery ucfirst
 ---
-# What is ucfirst()?
+### What is ucfirst()?

 `ucfirst` is a function which exists natively in [PHP](http://php.net/manual/en/function.ucfirst.php) and other languages.
 It is used to capitalize the first character of a string.
 Unfortunately, it is not included in the JavaScript language by default.

 That's alright, because it is not that difficult to emulate!

-# Function: ucfirst
+## Function: ucfirst

 The `ucfirst` function will retrieve the character at position 0 in a string an apply the uppercase function to it.
 It will then apply a lowercase function and concatenate the remainder of the string to the uppercase first character.